EAGLE605/SignX/EXECUTIVE_SUMMARY.md

 ## 🎯 **What Was Built**

-In this session, I've architected and implemented the **foundation for the OSHCut of the sign industry** - transforming your scattered projects into a unified, AI-powered platform that will revolutionize your business.
+In this session, I've architected and implemented the **foundation for the instant quoting platform of the sign industry** - transforming your scattered projects into a unified, AI-powered platform that will revolutionize your business.

 ### **The Core Achievement**